Flatbed driver jobs

-Halvor Lines has flatbed jobs available now for experienced and new truck drivers.
-Below you'll find common questions and answers about driving a flatbed for Halvor Lines.
+Halvor Lines is hiring flatbed drivers and have jobs available now for experienced and new truck drivers.
+Below you’ll find common questions and answers about driving a flatbed for Halvor Lines.
 When you are ready to apply fill out this form to have a recruiter contact you or call 833-442-5867.
 A recruiter will be happy to answer all of your questions and help you apply.

 Do flatbed drivers earn more money?